crmne/paolino.me/_posts/2026-03-31-hyprmoncfg-monitor-configuration-for-hyprland.md

 image: /images/hyprmoncfg-layout.png
 ---

 Configuring monitors in Hyprland means writing `monitor=` lines by hand.
-You guess at coordinates, reload, realize they're wrong, edit again.
+A 4K display at 1.33x scale is effectively 2880x1620 pixels, so the monitor next to it needs to start at x=2880.
+Vertically centering a 1080p panel against it means doing division in your head to get the y-offset right.
+You reload, you're off by 40 pixels, you edit, you reload again.
 There's no visual feedback until after you've committed to a config.

 Then it gets worse.
 You unplug your laptop, go to a conference, plug into a projector, and you're back to editing config files backstage before your talk.
 You come home, dock the laptop, and the layout is wrong again.

 I looked at what was available.
 The closest to what I wanted was [Monique](https://github.com/ToRvaLDz/monique): spatial editor, profiles, workspace management, a hotplug daemon.
 It does exactly what I need.
-But it's a GTK4 GUI that pulls in Python and a stack of dependencies, and the daemon was broken when I tried it. [nwg-displays](https://github.com/nwg-piotr/nwg-displays) has the same Python + GTK problem, minus profiles and a daemon. [kanshi](https://sr.ht/~emersion/kanshi/) does profiles and auto-switching but has no editor, you write config files.
-[HyprDynamicMonitors](https://github.com/fiffeek/hyprdynamicmonitors) has a TUI and a daemon, but the TUI is just a profile picker, you can't arrange monitors in it.
-And it pulls in UPower and D-Bus.
-[HyprMon](https://github.com/erans/hyprmon) has a spatial editor, but no daemon, and auto-switching is still on the roadmap.
+But it's a GTK4 GUI that pulls in Python and a stack of dependencies, and the daemon was broken when I tried it.
+The other tools each cover parts of this: [kanshi](https://sr.ht/~emersion/kanshi/) does profiles and auto-switching but has no editor, you write config files; [nwg-displays](https://github.com/nwg-piotr/nwg-displays) and [HyprMon](https://github.com/erans/hyprmon) have spatial editors but no daemon; [HyprDynamicMonitors](https://github.com/fiffeek/hyprdynamicmonitors) has a daemon but no real layout tool, and it pulls in UPower and D-Bus.

 I wanted Monique's feature set without the dependency baggage, in something that works over SSH when your monitors are broken.
 So I built [hyprmoncfg](https://github.com/crmne/hyprmoncfg).